w3c/wot/proposals/dsr-td/td-draft-spec-dsr.md

 **Question**: are there any further constraints on valid strings, e.g. on permitted characters?

 ### Objects
 Objects consist of a set of name/value pairs.
 For each such name there must be a triple with the predicate _td:property_.
 The object for this triple must be the subject of a triple with the predicate _td:name_ whose object is an RDF string literal for the given name.
-Objects can be nested arbitrarily, but only as trees and not as general graphs.
-An object must not be defined as a descendent of itself.
+Objects may be nested arbitrarily with the restriction that no object is a descendant of itself.
 The data types for named values can be declared using any of the core types or application defined types.

 **Question**: should we use rdfs:label rather than td:name?